Functional & Rheological

 5. Place the development sensor and hermetically close the assembly

-6. Configure the test and press start.
+6. Configure the test and press start

-The Rheo F4 analyses the development of the dough sample in the test bowl and the fermentation under the conditions imposed by the protocol used (temperature, piston, and weights placed on it, etc.).
+The Rheo F4 analyzes the development of the dough sample in the test bowl and the fermentation under the conditions imposed by the protocol used (temperature, piston, and weights placed on it, etc.).
 Testing protocols can be customized to analyze all types of yeast doughs and measurements of fermentation properties can be collected over periods of up to 24 hours.
 To learn more about yeast performance testing, read this article at Bakerpedia.

 System Components